Intro Updated 5/7/17.

 Warning: snark ahead.

-I am pretty sure that dads don’t read blogs.
+I am pretty sure that dads don’t read (or write) blogs.

 We (Dads) don’t have time to be reading about feelings, ‘love languages’, breast feeding techniques, debates about which is more difficult - raising boys or girls and other such trivial parenting topics.
 Dads visit CNN.com or FoxNews.com from time to time.